 If you’ve ever wrestled with fresh artichokes, you know that frozen hearts are a breeze.
 Your days of washing, trimming off the sharp leaf tips, boiling, and plucking the leaves to get at the tender heart are over.

-What to do with them
+What to do with frozen artichoke hearts

-Start with some quick and easy ideas from Kate Sherwood, The Healthy Cook:
+Some quick and easy ideas from Kate Sherwood, The Healthy Cook:

 - Roast until golden brown and drizzle with vinaigrette salad dressing (try sesame, citrus, or dijon).

 - Sauté with garlic and season with a drizzle of balsamic vinegar.

 - Sauté in olive oil with chicken or chickpeas and season with lemon juice, black pepper, and parmesan.

 - Chop, sauté, then toss with cooked bulgur, lemon juice, parsley, and mint.

 What’s one of our favorite ways to eat artichoke hearts?
 Try this recipe.

 No mushrooms, scallions, or parsley on hand?
 Just leave them out (and reduce the amount of oil and salt).